Do you have a hiker in your life that you need a great gift idea for?

 We carried this BioLite solar panel with us when we hiked the Tour du Mont Blanc last year and it was great for keeping our phones charged for multiple days.

 I always hike with a long sleeve T-shirt.
-You could be functional and get them a shirt like this, or be fun and get them a rad shirt like this one (coming soon).
+You could be functional and get them a shirt like this.
 Throw in some sunscreen and a new pair of sunglasses to make it a fun gift basket.

 I don’t know how we could ever hike as much as we do without Myofascial Release.